varunkumardev/amitmerchant1990.github.io/_posts/2020-04-02-reorder-sort-eloquent-model-laravel.md

 $query = DB::table('users')->orderBy('name');
 ```

-Now, all you want to do is remove the sort order or just change the column for the soring to something else, what would you do?
+Now, all you want to do is remove the sort order or just change the column for the sorting to something else, what would you do?

 ## `reorder()` sort method